archway-network/archway/releasing-archway.md

 - **X.Y.Z** refers to the version (git tag) of Archway Protocol that is released.
 - **Network Operator** refers to an entity running a node and/or a validator and/or a relayer.
 - **archway-1** refers to the chain id of archway protocl main network.
-- **constantine-1** refers to the chain-id of the archway protocol canary public test network.
+- **constantine-1** refers to the chain-id of the archway protocol "staging" public test network, with long term support, gurantee of state persistance during upgrades and reasonably mirrors mainnet.
+  Dapp developers may build
+  and test their dapps against this testnet before launching on mainnet.
-- **titus-1** refers to the the chain-id of the archway protocol development public test network.
+- **titus-1** refers to the the chain-id of the archway protocol "development" public test network.
+This network is not expected to mirror mainnet and may have experimental features.
+There is no guarantee of stability or state persistance during upgrades.

 Note: Please refer to https://github.com/archway-network/networks for a registry of all public networks running archway protocol and network specific information.